AiJared/Python-RoadMap/OOP/OOP_Readme.md

 The return value of that call designated whether the charge was successful.
 We examine that return value to decide whether to assess a fee and in turn we return that value to the caller of method, so that the new version of charge has a similar outward interface as the original.

 The **process_month** method is a new behavior, so there is no inherited version upon which to rely.
-In our model, this method should be invoked by the bank, once each month.
+In our model, this method should be invoked by the bank, once each month to add new interest charges to the customer's balance.
+The most challenging aspect in implementing this method is making sure we have working knowledge of how an annual percentage rate by twelve get to a monthly rate(that would be too predatory, as it would result in a higher APR than advertised).